aurazelco/plotZcurve/README.md

 $ flask run
 ```

 In the webpage, the user can navigate to the folder where the genomes are stored.
 Multiple files can be selected, as long as they have a .fna extension.
 Once the files are chosen, the user can click on 'Submit' to start the calculations.
 If the genomes are quite large, it may take some time for the results to be displayed.
-An exmaple of output is shown below.
+An example of output is shown below.

 ![web1](examples_web_interface/image1.png)

 ![web2](examples_web_interface/image2.png)

-For each file submitted, the GC content will be reported as well as the corresponding Z-curve plot; the user has also the possibility to download the plot as PNG.
+For each file submitted, the GC content will be reported as well as the corresponding Z-curve plot; the user has also the possibility to download the plot as PNG (while the flask app is still running).

 ## Limitations of the software